Exerqtor/Voron/Mods/fume_pack/README.md

 - With the new cartridge there the carbon abmount to be used is more or less halfed compared to "pepe pack".
 - Redesign of the fan lid, with deeper holes in the main body to accept 8mm bolts.

-# It shouldn't need to be mentioned, BUT before someone tears me a new one for "being at fault for them fucking up their back panel with to many holes": MAKE SURE YOU DRILL ONLY THE HOLES NEEDED FOR YOUR PARTICULAR APPLICATION
+#It shouldn't need to be mentioned, BUT before someone tears me a new one for "being at fault for them fucking up their back panel with to many holes": MAKE SURE YOU DRILL ONLY THE HOLES NEEDED FOR YOUR PARTICULAR APPLICATION!!

 - If you choose to use the fan gaskets or not is totally up to you, i don't think they have THAT much of an effect but hey.
 Just for gods sake print them in a soft TPU, nothing "solid".
 - Same goes for bolting down the fans, the fan lid is designed to firmly hold the fans in place.
 But how well that works depends on your fans!